Skip to main content

 Friday, December 7, 2007

-(Oklahoma City, OK-December 7, 2007) – The Oklahoma State University/A&M Board of Regents approved a new name for the Okmulgee campus of Oklahoma State University today.
+The Oklahoma State University/A&M Board of Regents approved a new name for the Okmulgee campus of Oklahoma State University on Friday.
 Board members voted to change OSU-Okmulgee to Oklahoma State University Institute of Technology-Okmulgee.

-“OSU-Okmulgee offers life-changing learning for its students and is a key component of the OSU System,” said OSU Interim President Marlene Strathe.
+“OSU-Okmulgee offers life-changing learning for its students and is a key component of the OSU System,” OSU Interim President Marlene Strathe said.
 “This name change to OSU Institute of Technology-Okmulgee better communicates to prospective students, future employers and the general public its mission.”

 In March 2006, OSU-Okmulgee began a comprehensive research study to find ways to improve marketing and enrollment management at the Okmulgee campus.
 One of the recommendations was to change the name of the school in an effort to increase the marketing strength of the institution.